Fehl-Ritzhausen: Transport

+The local bus line 483, which runs from Bad Marienberg to Rennerod, connects Fehl-Ritzhausen to the public transport.

+The village is located in the zone number 456 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 North of the municipality runs Bundesstraße 414 leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund-Hanau), some 22 km away.

-Fehl-Ritzhausen train station, which nowadays is out of service, was located on the Cross Westerwald railway (Montabaur - Westerburg - Herborn) as well as the Erbach (Westerwald) (Today: Nistetal/Bad Marienberg) - Fehl-Ritzhausen railway.
+Fehl-Ritzhausen train station, which nowadays is out of service, was located on the Cross Westerwald railway (Montabaur - Westerburg - Rennerod - Herborn) as well as the Erbach (Westerwald) - Fehl-Ritzhausen railway, now Erbach station is.renaimed to Nistertal-Bad Marienberg station.

+On Westerwaldquerbahn (Cross Westerwald railway) rides with manuel draisines take place organized by the interest group IG Westerwald Querbahn e.
+V., an extension to Hoehn is in planning.

+Nowadays local bus lines serve Fehl-Ritzhausen, it is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+Access to the train service is on the stations Westerburg and Nsitertal / Bad Marienberg (RB90 / Westerwald-Sieg-Bahn, the nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.